ekimb/rust-mdbg/README.md

 The main parameters of `rust-mdbg` are the k-min-mer value `k`, the minimizer length `l`, and the minimizer density `d` (delta in the paper).
 For better results, and also without the need to set any parameter, try the multi-k strategy (see Multi-k assembly section).
 However, for obtaining an initial draft assembly quicky, then this section will explain how parameters are set for single-k assembly.

-Those parameters have a huge influence on results quality, pretty much as `k` in classical de Bruijn graph assemblers.
+All three parameters `k`, `l`, `density` significantly impact results quality, same as `k` in classical de Bruijn graph assemblers.
 When you run `rust-mdbg` without specifying parameters, it sets them to:

    d=0.003